crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a performance regression introduced in 4.2.0 which caused queries with a ``ORDER BY`` but without ``LIMIT`` to execute slower than they used to.

 - Fixed an issue that prevented queries executed using a ``query-then-fetch`` strategy from being labelled correctly in the :ref:`sys.jobs_metrics
   <sys-jobs-metrics>` and :ref:`sys.jobs_log <sys-logs>` tables.